 Following the onset of the crisis, in line with the Refugee Coordination Model, UNHCR led the development of a Regional Sudan Situation Refugee Response Plan (RRP), to coordinate the interagency response as well as associated advocacy and resource mobilization in the five countries most affected by the potential outflows of refugees from Sudan, including Egypt.
-On 21 September, UNHCR and the Government of Egypt hosted the 2024 joint planning workshop in Cairo on the Egypt Response Plan, a stand-alone appeal covering all refugee populations and host communities.
-The 2024 Egypt Response Plan will disaggregate targets and budgets to feed into the 2024 Syria 3RP and the Sudan RRP at the regional level.
-The event was attended by senior government officials, donors, the UN system, the World Bank, and INGO representatives.
-The participation of senior actors, including from the World Bank, with its focus on the Triple Nexus, was a resounding affirmation of recent UNHCR efforts to engage the international community, the government, civil society, but also IFIs.
+On 21 September 2023, UNHCR and the Government of Egypt hosted the 2024 joint planning workshop in Cairo on the Egypt Response Plan, a stand-alone appeal covering all refugee populations and host communities.
+The participation of senior government officials, donors, the UN system, the World Bank, and INGO representatives was a resounding affirmation of recent UNHCR efforts to engage the international community, the government, civil society, and also IFIs.
 The workshop represented the opportunity to further build on the strong partnership between the government and the international community.
-As of 15 October, the Egypt chapter of the 2023 Regional Refugee Response Plan (RRP) remains 35 per cent funded.
+As of 15 January 2024, the Egypt chapter of the 2023 Regional Refugee Response Plan (RRP) was 49 per cent funded.